al-matty/soma/README.md

 # Soma - Your Biological Digital Twin

 A local-first personal health data pipeline that turns scattered lab report PDFs into a structured, queryable health record.
 A "biological digital twin" you fully own and control.
+You'll have
+* a well-structured local DuckDB database of all your recorded (and scanned) biomarkers
+  - enables detailed tracking over time, longevity experiments, early alerts, etc.
+* a docs folder with md files containing the medical narratives, doctors' statements, ...
+  - provides the context around these biomarker rows (also one-off reports, findings, etc.)
+* up to date artifacts (also md), like a data-driven history & a current snapshot of your biological state
+  - are updated with `update-baseline` based on what's new in the db

+Context is everything.
+Routinely dump your lab report PDFs into the data folder, and soma will set up a highly personalized knowledge base as ideal long-term infrastructure for health-related questions.
+Agent-friendly via CLI and docs ([AGENT_DATA_REFERENCE.md](AGENT_DATA_REFERENCE.md)), soma also opens up the possibility to run your own local agent specialized in giving you tailor-made medical advice, literally querying your biological facts while reasoning.

+---

 ![Soma pipeline diagram](soma-diagram.png)